 - – WordPress.com Here you can easily make a blog with full control over anchor text and link attributes.
 Other alternatives: Blogger and more – just search on google and you will find more.

-- – Inbound.org I mostly use this for a backlink but this can have a huge potential of traffic generation if used well.
+- – Growth.org I mostly used (use) this for a backlink but this can have a huge potential of traffic generation if used well.
 But I’m more of a tech type guy – hate spending time on such platforms.
 My advice: try to make the most of it – it really works.

 - – Social Sites like: Pinterest, Reddit, Linkedin, Facebook, Twitter, Instagram etc.